iNavFlight/inav/docs/Settings.md

 ### nav_rth_climb_first_stage_altitude

 The altitude [cm] at which climb first will transition to turn first.
-How the altitude is used is determined byt nav_rth_climb_first_stage_mode.
+How the altitude is used, is determined by nav_rth_climb_first_stage_mode.
 Default=0; feature disabled.

 | Default | Min | Max |
 | --- | --- | --- |